surajrampure/data-94-sp21/index.md

 - Weeks 13-15: Probability and simulation.
 Special topics, as time permits.

 Slides and code will be posted after each lecture, and they will cover everything you are required to know for the course.
 There is no one textbook that covers the content of this course the way we intend on covering it, though we may link supplementary readings.

+See the [syllabus](syllabus) tab of the website for a more detailed topic breakdown.

 <br>